-This workshop is open to everyone — bodyworkers, health practitioners of all traditions, and laypeople.
+This workshop is open to laypeople as well as health practitioners of all traditions.
 Students who have not previously studied the Root Tantra (FTTM 1.1–1.4 or TTM 1.1) must attend the Introduction to Tibetan Medicine workshop on July 6.

 This workshop is extended and supplemented by the July 12–13 Channels & Points workshop and the July 14–15 Mebum Cupping Therapy workshop.